magento/devdocs/guides/v2.1/cloud/project/project-upgrade.md

 Our upgrades are Composer driven.
 For more information on Composer, see [Composer in Cloud]({{ page.baseurl }}cloud/reference/cloud-composer.html).

 <div class="bs-callout bs-callout-warning" markdown="1">
 Always apply and test a patch your local system in an active branch.
-You can push and test in an Development (Integration) environment prior to deploying across all environments.
+You can push and test in an Integration environment prior to deploying across all environments.
 </div>

 We recommend that you first back up the database of the system you are upgrading.
 Use the following steps to back up your integration, staging, and production systems.